m5c/EthereumGuide/ethereum-guide.md

 ## Clusters

-So far all instractions were scoped on single-machine setups.
-However blockchains are distributed technologies and gain their primary advantages (integrity, availability) from the fact that they can be spread out and operated within large decentral networks.
+So far all instructions were scoped on single-machine setups.
+However blockchains are distributed technologies and gain their primary advantages (integrity, availability) from the fact that they can be spread out and operated within large networks.
 This section indicates how to set up new chains in multi-machine networks.

 *More information on clusters and their setup [here](https://github.com/ethereum/go-ethereum/wiki/Setting-up-private-network-or-local-cluster), [here](https://ethereum.stackexchange.com/questions/13547/how-to-set-up-a-private-network-and-connect-peers-in-geth), [here](http://iotbl.blogspot.com/2017/03/setting-up-private-ethereum-testnet.html) and [here](https://ethereum.stackexchange.com/questions/12436/how-to-communicate-with-a-remote-node).*